SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

 \section{Analysis}

-Here we describe our analyses of the HIRES and HARPS data.
-First, we describe the search for planetary signals in the RV time series data.
-We then describe how we measure the search completeness for each target, and lastly we describe how we search for periodic signals in the stellar activity data and compare those signals against our RV detections to vet false positives.
+In this section we describe the analysis of the RVs and stellar activity indicator data.
+First, we describe the search for Keplerian signals in the RVs and how we quantify the RV search completeness.
+Then, we describe the analysis of periodic signals in the stellar activity data and how we used those signals to vet false positives.
+The full figure sets from the analysis (e.g., Figures \ref{fig:HD190360_summary}-\ref{fig:HD190360_Sind_periodogram_plot} and Figures \ref{fig:HD190360_corner_plot}-\ref{fig:HD190360_derived_plot} in Appendix \ref{appx:figures_tables}) are available on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.17058228}}.